ryandawsonuk/JHopkinsGettingAndCleaningData/CodeBook.md

 Each of the feature data sets ([X_test.txt](UCI HAR Dataset/test/X_test.txt) and [X_train.txt](UCI HAR Dataset/train/X_train.txt) contains 561 columns.
 These columns map to the feature names in [features.txt](UCI HAR Dataset/features.txt), in the order given there.
 (Description of the features in [features_info.txt](UCI HAR Dataset/features_info.txt).)

-There are the same number of rows in the X_test and y_test data sets and these map to one another.
-The nth row in the y_test data set represents the activity being performed by a test subject when the observations captured in the the nth row of the X_test data set were captured.
-Likewise the nth row in subject_test data contains an identifier for the subject for nth test data observation.
+There are the same number of rows in the [X_test.txt](UCI HAR Dataset/test/X_test.txt) and [Y_test.txt](UCI HAR Dataset/test/Y_test.txt) data sets and these map to one another.
+The nth row in the [Y_test.txt](UCI HAR Dataset/test/Y_test.txt) data set represents the activity being performed by a test subject when the observations captured in the the nth row of the [X_test.txt](UCI HAR Dataset/test/X_test.txt) data set were captured.
+Likewise the nth row in [subject_test.txt](UCI HAR Dataset/test/subject_test.txt) data contains an identifier for the subject for nth test data observation.

 The numbers in the [Y_test.txt](UCI HAR Dataset/test/Y_test.txt) and [Y_train.txt](UCI HAR Dataset/train/Y_train.txt) data map to the activity labels captured in [activity_labels.txt](UCI HAR Dataset/activity_labels.txt).